loganpkg/spot/README.md

 When no match is found, the remaining text (if any) is added to the buffer.

-This regex engine does not add the replacement text when there is a zero length match *and* the match commences at the end of the previous match.
+This regex engine does not add the replacement text when there is a zero-length match *and* the match commences at the end of the previous match.

 There needs to be a way to advance when a zero-length match is